focusaurus/mjournal/README.md

 - As long as you can ssh into your docker host as a user with sudo permissions, that should work
 - Stage shares the single production docker registry, but uses an ssh tunnel for authentication as the production docker registry is not accessible from the Internet
 - To make this work requires 2 key bits:
-  - Hack `/etc/hosts` to have the production docker registry hostname resolve to localhost.
+  - Hack `/etc/hosts` to have the production docker registry domain resolve to localhost.
 This is handled automatically by the `setup-docker.sh` script.
   - Use an ssh tunnel from stage to production so docker images can be transfered from stage to production.
 The deploy scripts will prompt you with the necessary command for this when needed.

 ## How to prepare a release